 - The "rSRVCC capability indication" is sent by the UE in the Attach Request message sent to the MSC.

-Editor’s Note: The final impacts depend on the solution selected for Access Transfer Preparation.

 - If the subscriber is allowed to have rSRVCC in the VPLMN, the HSS shall include the "rSRVCC allowed" indication in the Insert Subscriber Data sent to the MSC Server.

 6.3.3.3 E-UTRAN attach procedure